SamG101-Developer/SPP-Compiler-5/docs-compiler-sphinx/source/spec-api/statements/Let-Statement.md

 The `let` statement is used to define a variable, introducing a new symbol into the current scope's symbol table.
 The `let` statement can introduce an initialized or non-initialized variable.
 If the variable is non-initialized, then is must be given a type annotation, as there is no value to infer from.
-As an initialized variable's value can always be fully type-inferred, a type annotation is not syntactically allowed, as it introduces redundancy and extra noise.
+As an initialized variable's value can always be fully type-inferred, a type annotation is not required, but can be added.
+This is especially useful for variant types, to tell the symbol table that a symbol will hold a variant type, even though the value being assigned to it is not a variant type value, ie `let x: Str or BigInt = "hello world"`.

 All variable declarations create [immutable](../language-basics/Terms-Definitions.md#immutable) variables by default.
-The section on [](#mutability) explains how to make variables mutable, and how value mutability and borrow mutability work together.
+The section on [](#mutability) explains how to make variables mutable; how mutability works with destructuring; and how value/borrow mutability work together.

 ## Non-initialized Variables